All Products

 References

-• If you want to use a disk as a raw disk without partitioning the disk, you need to only create a file system on the raw disk during the initialization process.
+• If you want to use a data disk as a raw disk without the need to partition the disk, you need to only create a file system for the raw disk when you initialize the disk.
 For more information, see Create a file system on a raw disk.

-• If the storage space of a disk is insufficient, you can extend the capacity of the disk to increase the storage space.
-For more information, see Overview.
+• If a data disk does not have sufficient storage space, you can extend the capacity of the disk to increase the storage space.
+For information about how to extend a data disk, see Overview.